JaoTheFreak/college-work-contact-book-c/README.md

-# college-work-calendar-c
+# college-work-contact-book-c
-A calender to college work made in C language
+A contact book to college work made in C language